Days out tips

 “If you’re a wheelchair user and you feel you might be heading somewhere that you’re unsure of – such as what kinds of curbs that you may run into, you may want to fit anti-tip bars so if needs be you can lift the front wheels up safely.”
 Graham at Trip Ability

-"Relax, you’re on a day out - if anything does go wrong you may have someone along with you to help out, if not speak up - there are plenty of people out there willing to help you if needs be at the drop of a hat."
+"Relax, you’re on a day out.
+If anything does go wrong you may have someone along with you to help out, if not speak up.
+There are plenty of people out there willing to help you if needs be at the drop of a hat."
 Graham at Trip Ability

-Tips for days out with children with complex needs
+Days out with children with complex needs

 One community member says, “I think it's important to always have little snacks and toys when you go on an outing.
 John loves his special Mary Poppins backpack where we keep his favourite things, which I use to comfort and calm him if it all becomes too stressful or noisy for him.”